 Published in – 1996

-As, Robert Kiyosaki states in the Book Rich Dad, Poor Dad – “There is no freedom without Financial Freedom”.
-Even though, earning determines the speed at which one becomes rich, it is HOW one spend, save and invest that determines wealth and true financial independence.
+Robert Kiyosaki states in the Book Rich Dad, Poor Dad – “There is no freedom without Financial Freedom.”
+Even though earning determines the speed at which one becomes rich, how one spends, saves, and invests determines wealth and true financial independence.

 The Millionaire Next Door will change the way you perceive millionaires and how to become one.
 The number one rule is “You can’t become wealthier by trying to look one.”

-Don’t confuse look for riches.
+Don’t confuse looking for riches.
 Looks can be deceiving.
-Many people, who look rich are far from wealthy or becoming one.
+Many people who look rich are far from wealthy or becoming one.
 All their shiny objects are on EMI.
-This is against everything The Millionaire next door proposes.
+This is against everything The Millionaire Next Door proposes.

 About The Book –

-The Millionaire Next Door is not written for the benefit of rich people.
-It is designed to enlighten those who are confused and misinformed about what it means to be rich.
-Most people have no idea about the true inner workings of a wealthy household.
+The Millionaire Next Door is not written for the benefit of wealthy people.
+It is designed to enlighten those confused and misinformed about what it means to be rich.
+Most people have no idea about the actual inner workings of a wealthy household.

-According to the Authors, Real wealthy people get much more pleasure from owning substantial amounts of appreciable assets than from displaying a high-consumption lifestyle.
+According to the Authors, wealthy people get much more pleasure from owning substantial amounts of appreciable assets than from displaying a high-consumption lifestyle.

 Another misunderstood concept is better off.
-Most people who come from humble backgrounds consider getting better off means having an expensive house, cars, shiny cloths, fine dines but not financial security.
+Most people from humble backgrounds consider getting better off having an expensive house, cars, shiny clothes, and fine dining but not financial security.
 They keep compensating for their poor childhood.

 A few Key Points From the Book

 I) Frugal LifeStyle –

 - Being frugal is the cornerstone of wealth-building.
-Yet far too often the big spenders are promoted and sensationalized by the popular press.
+Yet far too often, the popular press promotes and sensationalizes the big spenders.

-- It is unfortunate that some people judge others by their choice in foods, beverages, suits, watches, motor vehicles, and such.
+- Unfortunately, some judge others by their choice of foods, beverages, suits, watches, motor vehicles, etc.

-- Many People, especially those in the under accumulator of wealth (UAW) category, know how to deal with increases in their realized income.
+- Many people, especially those in the under-accumulation of wealth (UAW) category, know how to deal with increases in their realized income.
 They spend them!
-Their need for immediate gratification is great.
+Their need for immediate gratification is excellent.

-- Millionaires in research conducted by authors spend way less on suits, auto mobiles, accessories than one can imagine for millionaires.
+- In research conducted by authors, millionaires spend way less on suits, automobiles, and accessories than one can imagine for millionaires.